dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 > If your organization monitors voice and data limits, or provides you with a company-owned device, you might have a few more steps to complete.
 If you're prompted to install the **Dataalet**, see [enrolling your device in telecom expense management](enroll-your-device-with-telecom-expense-management-ios.md).
 If your organization is part of Apple's Device Enrollment Program, find out [how to enroll your company-owned device](enroll-your-device-dep-ios.md).

 ## Next steps
-Find apps that'll help you at work or school.
+Find apps that will help you at work or school.
 Learn [how apps are made available](use-managed-apps-on-your-device-ios) to you through Company Portal.

 Still need help?
 Check in with your company support.
 You can find their contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).